-Don’t get us wrong, automated bidding has its place and can work exceptionally well in specific cases!
-However, on this account, blanket automated bidding was applied across all campaigns, regardless of what the purpose/scope of each of those campaigns was.
-The result was that some of the client’s campaigns targeting top selling new cars were not showing ads at all, because automated bidding was running with a maximum CPC cap that was not high enough; this meant that the client was unfortunately receiving less than 5% of the impression share eligible for a number of major campaigns.
-Effectively, the client was not visible on PPC at all for some of its top sellers.
+- Over reliance on automated bidding.
+Automated bidding is a useful tool in the PPC repertoire, but not all the time.
+We identified that blanket automated bidding was applied across all campaigns, regardless of their purpose or scope.
+As a result, some of the client’s campaigns targeting top selling new cars were not showing ads at all, because automated bidding was running with a maximum CPC cap that was not high enough.
+This meant that the client was receiving less than 5% of the impression share eligible for a number of major campaigns.
+In short, Sandicliffe was not visible on PPC at all for some of its top sellers.

-The team at Sandicliffe was unaware of the options available to them in terms of the ability to accurately track call conversions in both Google Ads and on Google Analytics for their other marketing channels.
+- No call conversion tracking.
+The team at Sandicliffe was unaware that they could accurately track call conversions in both Google Ads and on Google Analytics for their other marketing channels.
 In the automotive industry, we’ve found that typically more than 50% of the leads generated come through as phone calls, so the account was being optimised on less than 50% of the actual conversion data.
 With third party call tracking providers available off the shelf, it was a no brainer for us to introduce this for Sandicliffe and subsequently allow all possible conversions generated by the PPC activity to be tracked.

-A big contributor to low impression share comes back to the automated bidding approach, which meant that particularly for key models, but also across the board, the Sandicliffe team was only obtaining a fraction of the potential impression share available for keywords in its geographical areas.
-Another reason for the lack of impression share was a lack of budget management, with key campaigns capped but poorer performing and less commercially significant campaigns (such as competitor model targeting), being prioritised.
+- Low impression share.
+The low impression share was in part, brought about by the previously mentioned automated bidding approach.
+This meant that the Sandicliffe team was only getting a fraction of the potential impression share available for keywords in their geographical areas.
+This problem was also caused by a lack of budget management, with key brand campaigns capped while poorer performing and less commercially significant campaigns were prioritised.

 a) If the user was in the catchment area (eg. Nottingham) and just searched for ‘Book Ford Fiesta Service Near Me’, then the ads would not be eligible to show because the user hadn’t included the keyword ‘Nottingham’ in their search.